stigrs/numlib/README.md

 * Mathematical constants, metric prefixes, physical constants, and conversion factors

-_Note: Some linear algebra methods are only available when linking with Intel MKL._
+_Note: Some features are only available when linking with Intel MKL._

 ## Code of Conduct